emb-riscv/specs-markdown/device-control-block.md

 Total size: 256 bytes.

+TODO: Possibly protect writes using a key register.

 ## RISC-V compatibility CSRs

 TODO: decide what to do with these registers; probably some of them should be added to `dcb`.